 Uncertainty of the biomass estimate was calculated by a hierarchical bootstrap algorithm.
-In previous reports (e.g., Ramos & Winter 2021a), the bootstrap algorithm was run over 30,000 iterations with the aim to achieve narrow confidence intervals.
-In the present report, a comparison was undertaken to determine if the output could be reduced from 30,000 to 10,000 iterations to shorten computing time, and little difference in confidence was found (Appendix II).
-Therefore, survey trawls and their catches were first randomly resampled with replacement for 10,000 iterations, whereby each year's groundfish survey and parallel calamari pre-season survey were re-sampled separately so that both 'halves' of the survey area retained about the same relative coverage.
+In previous reports (e.g., Ramos & Winter 2021), the bootstrap algorithm was run over 30,000 iterations with the aim to achieve narrow confidence intervals.
+However, little difference in confidence intervals was found when compared with 10,000 iterations (Appendix II in Ramos & Winter 2022b).
+Therefore, to reduce computing time, survey trawls and their catches were first randomly re-sampled with replacement for 10,000 iterations, whereby each year's groundfish survey and parallel calamari pre-season survey were resampled separately so that both 'halves' of the survey area retained about the same relative coverage.
 Second, each re-sampled trawl was given a random uniform re-assignment of its coordinate position between start latitude and longitude and end latitude and longitude.
 Third, the isolation parameters were re-calculated for the randomized set of trawl data, and the inverse distance weighted algorithm re-applied.
 One iteration might thus re-sample any trawl twice or more, but each would have a slightly different position.
 The 95% confidence intervals of the 10,000 bootstrap iterations were used to infer uncertainty.